Pratyush-Ranjan/KYC-ON-BLOCKCHAIN/README.md

 # KYC-ON-BLOCKCHAIN
-used Ethereum Blockchain (Rinkbey test network) ReactJs for frontend, Nodejs for backend and for data storage MongoDB and IPFS server.
+used Ethereum Blockchain (Rinkbey test network), ReactJs for frontend, Nodejs for backend and for data storage MongoDB and IPFS server.